lawrennd/old_talks/_gp/includes/gp-intro-very-short.md

 However, in the Gaussian process case, when the likelihood also assumes Gaussian noise, we can operate this mechanism mathematically, and obtain the posterior density *analytically*.
 This is the benefit of Gaussian processes.}

+\notes{First we will load in two python functions for computing the covariance function.}

 \loadplotcode{Kernel}{mlai}
 \loadplotcode{eq_cov}{mlai}